TrDA-hab/Projects/I2C bus/README.md

 - for the I2C bus, you can use the ([Rx and Tx](https://tasmota.github.io/docs/devices/Sonoff-Basic-and-BME280/#connect-bme280-to-sonoff-basic-based-on-the-gpio-locations)) of your ESP8266.

 ## 1.
 **0x00 - 0x07 and 0x78 - 0x7F are reserved I2C addresses:**
-0x00 - Reserved - General Call Address
+- 0x00 - Reserved - General Call Address.
-0x01 - Reserved for CBUS Compatibility
+- 0x01 - Reserved for CBUS Compatibility.
-0x02 - Reserved for I2C-compatible Bus Variants
+- 0x02 - Reserved for I2C-compatible Bus Variants.
-0x03 - Reserved for Future Use
+- 0x03 - Reserved for Future Use.
-0x04, 0x05, 0x06, 0x07 - Reserved for Hs-mode Master
+- 0x04, 0x05, 0x06, 0x07 - Reserved for Hs-mode Master.
-0x78 0x79 0x7A 0x7B - Reserved for 10-bit I2C Addressing
+- 0x78, 0x79, 0x7A, 0x7B - Reserved for 10-bit I2C Addressing.
-0x7C 0x7D 0x7E 0x7F - Reserved for Future Purposes
+- 0x7C, 0x7D, 0x7E, 0x7F - Reserved for Future Purposes.

 ## 2.
 **If it is necessary to "increase the capacity" of the I2C bus, then it is necessary to use - the PCA9515A repeater:**